Dec 19, 2016

 Acknowledgment: The British Museum Collection http://www.britishmuseum.org/explore/highlights/highlight_objects/asia/s/indus_seal.aspx

-The earliest Swastika, a symbol for Blessings of Abundance, is found in seals from archaeological excavations at Harappa and Mohenjo-Daro (approximate region of Sindh).
+The earliest su-astik, the symbol for Blessings of Abundance, is found in seals from archaeological excavations at Harappa and Mohenjo-Daro (approximate region of Sindh).
 These were the pre-Hindu and pre-Islamic civilizations of the Indus Valley between 2600 to 1900 BC.
-The symbol has been preserved for thousands of years by many a culture, over many geographies, religions and ideologies.
-Today it lives as a living tradition in Khoja women's memory when it is re-created in the sapatia configuration in one of the elaborate ritual arts of Ismaili Khoja marriage .
-The suu-astik reminds the bride and groom of their origins as they are blessed stepping over the threshold to make a family of their own and a new generation.
+The symbol has been preserved for thousands of years by many cultures of India, China and Japan, over many geographies, religions and ideologies.
+The su-astik has been handed down from a woman to woman in Khoja families and lives as a living tradition in the Khoja women's visual memory.
+It is re-created in the sapatia configuration in one of the elaborate ritual arts of the Khoja marriage.
+The su-astik reminds the bride and groom of their origins as they are blessed stepping over the threshold to make a family of their own and a new generation.
 Making of the swastika in rice grains is also called saathia puro.

 Extract from Bead Bai (2nd Ed 2014)

 I step into the Devji family home, a sixteen year old bride in a pink velvet frock on which flows zari vine at the side from the ankle to the shoulder.
 People of the town come to see me, the wife of their own Nairowua born boy with smallpox marks on his face.
 Haiderali was born of Khoja Momna bead merchant family on the border of Kenya Colony and Tanganyika…